-Goldberg grew up in Waterloo, Iowa, lived in Minneapolis – think Prince, The Replacements, and Peter Himmelman - for many winters, and now lives in Austin, Texas the land of Stevie Ray Vaughan.
-He’s played in local blues/rock bands for the past 20 years.
+Goldberg grew up in Waterloo, Iowa, lived in Minneapolis for many winters,– think Prince, The Replacements, and Peter Himmelman - and now lives in Austin, Texas, the land of Stevie Ray Vaughan.
+He’s played in local blues/rock bands for the past 20+ years.
 It all comes together in a well-seasoned stew of musical inspiration.

 “Passion No Distraction”, as well as his previous three albums, “Fuel For The Fire”, “Small Acts” (solo piano), and “Chasing Stray Flames”.

 The music from his first three albums is used for meditation, yoga, relaxation, and background music in spiritual settings.
 Goldberg plays a fusion of prog rock, blues, and jazz in "Passion No Distraction", and returns to jazz ensemble in "The Show EP".